 This policy promotes mutual respect, civility and orderly conduct among all district employees, students, parents, and the general public.
 The policy is not intended to deprive any person of his or her right to freedom of expression.
-Rather, it is intended to foster and maintain a safe, harassment-free environment for students, families, and staff
+Rather, it is intended to maintain, to the extent that is possible and reasonable, a safe, harassment-free environment for students, families, and staff, that is free of disruptive, demeaning, intimidating, threatening or aggressive behaviors.

-- P. K. Yonge will treat students, parents, fellow staff members and members of the public with respect and will expect the same in return. - P. K. Yonge will not conduct business with those who use obscenities or otherwise speak in a demanding, insulting or threatening manner.
-Volatile, hostile or aggressive actions and words will not be tolerated.
+- P. K. Yonge will treat students, parents, fellow staff members and members of the public with respect and will expect the same in return. - P. K. Yonge will not conduct business with those who use obscenities or otherwise speak in a demanding, loud, insulting or threatening manner. - Volatile, hostile or aggressive actions and words will not be tolerated, and individuals who engage in these activities may face penalties up to, and including, criminal prosecution.